redblade7/smtoomuch/README.md

 Instead, #5388 and #5389 begin with "(You know you're obsessed with Sailor Mercury when...)"

-(6) Special and unicode characters were replaced for compatibility with non-unicode terminals.
+(6) In the English fortune files, special and unicode characters were replaced for compatibility with non-unicode terminals.
 This also required me to cut off the name of the author of #4192-#4195.
 (You can see the author's name in the book files.)
+Other than adding delimiters between individual lines, the German fortune files were left alone.

+(7) The German fortune files (smtoomuch-de) are provided as a courtesy, with no installation mechanism or instructions provided.

-(7) There are 6044 fortunes in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
+(8) There are over 6500 fortunes (plus over 900 German fortunes) in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
 If you want to change this behavior, see the fortune man page about the "-e" option.

-(8) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
-You may also want to use "fortune -e" (see note #7).
+(9) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" (and/or "smtoomuch-de", if it is installed) to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
+You may also want to use "fortune -e" (see note #8).
 You can also replace the whole line with "fortune -a" if you don't mind seeing Slackware's offensive fortunes too.

 THANKS: